temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 <!--SNIPSTART hello-world-project-template-go-worker-->
 <!--SNIPEND-->

 This program uses `client.Dial` to connect to the Temporal server, and then uses `worker.New` to instantiate the Worker.
 You register the Workflow and Activity with the Worker and then use `Run` to start the Worker.

+By default, the client connects to the Temporal Cluster running at `localhost` on port `7233`, and connects to the `default` namespace.
+You can change this by setting values in `client.Options`.

 You've created a program that instantiates a Worker to process the Workflow.
 Now you need to start the Workflow.